catalyst-ed/cewebsite/README.md

 # cewebsite
-This is for CE's main website, currently on Squarespace.
+This is for hosting files for CE's main website, currently on Squarespace.